 During a typical tube procedure, general anesthesia is used to sedate the patient, however with the Hummingbird procedure, only conscious sedation is used.
 A new device simplifies things by deploying the tube much quicker, allowing for a faster surgery and recovery.
 The patient will be back in their parents’ arms and then back home shortly after.
 While the procedure is typically best for children who are three years and younger, each patient will be evaluated by their ENT (ear, nose and throat) provider to determine the best option for them.

-Sveinar Larsen, M.A., CCC-A, sees patients on Thursdays at Lakewood’s Staples clinic.
-He performs hearing testing on patients of all ages to determine both the extent and cause of hearing loss, balance assessments, and hearing aid evaluations.
-He works closely with patients to select the best hearing aid(s) based on their unique needs and provides outstanding comprehensive follow-up care.
+Sveinar Larsen, M.A., CCC-A and Dr. Alexandra Borders, AUD, CCC-A see patients on Thursdays at Lakewood’s Staples clinic.
+They perform hearing testing on patients of all ages to determine both the extent and cause of hearing loss, balance assessments, and hearing aid evaluations.
+They work closely with patients to select the best hearing aid(s) based on their unique needs and provides outstanding comprehensive follow-up care.